 The Affordable Care Act, or ACA, is the comprehensive health care reform law that allows people to buy their own health insurance plan if they aren’t provided one by their employer, Medicaid, Veterans Affairs, Medicare, or TRICARE.
 ACA plans are not short-term plans.
-If eligible, these plans guarantee health coverage with no exclusions for preexisting conditions.

 To enroll in an ACA plan, you must be a U.S. citizen, currently living in the U.S., without access to health insurance offered by your employer.
 You also cannot enroll in an ACA plan if you’re enrolled in Medicare or Medicaid.

 There are two ways to buy an ACA plan: through the Exchange or outside the Exchange.
 Which one you choose depends on your personal needs and financial situation, but our licensed representatives can help you make the decision.

 These are Highmark plans that are bought through the federal or state government Marketplace, also called the Exchange.
 These plans offer extra savings to those who are eligible that can lower monthly premiums and out of-pocket costs.